bisgardo/go-natural/README.md

 # go-natural

-go-natural a small library for performing "natural" string comparison in Go (and on the beach).
+go-natural is a small library for performing "natural" string comparison in Go and on the beach.

 # Install